-Some pockets of nature in New York City were the result of early visionaries who knew this growing city would become something of itself, and they knew it was important to preserve natural spaces for the public to enjoy.
+Some pockets of nature in NYC were the result of early visionaries who knew this growing city would become something of itself, and they knew it was important to preserve natural spaces for the public to enjoy.
 This history is one of the many reasons places like Central Park are iconic, but I’m also fascinated by those once-industrial spaces that have been transformed into something new, reclaiming the green spaces that they once were.

 Brooklyn Bridge Park is surprisingly young, and I recently spent two days doing a deep dive exploration of all corners of this modern-day park so I could give readers a tour of its highlights.

 There are so many amazing things to do at Brooklyn Bridge Park—I hope this gives you a high-level view of what the park is like, the top sights, hidden gems, and some of the best things to enjoy there.

 Just here for the best photo spots? 📷 Jump straight to the best views in Brooklyn Bridge Park here.

 Brooklyn Bridge Park Overview